martinpaljak/GlobalPlatformPro/README.md

 ### Get it now!
- * Download latest pre-built JAR from [release area](https://github.com/martinpaljak/GlobalPlatform/releases)
+ * Download latest pre-built JAR or .EXE from [release area](https://github.com/martinpaljak/GlobalPlatform/releases)
  * Or fetch from github and build it yourself, it is really easy:

         git clone https://github.com/martinpaljak/GlobalPlatform